:world leprosy day

 World Leprosy Day is the day for international leprosy awareness.

-For 60 years, on the last Sunday of January, people around the world have observed World Leprosy Day by remembering and praying for those living with the terrible effects of leprosy.
+For over 60 years, on the last Sunday of January, people around the world have observed World Leprosy Day by remembering and praying for those living with the terrible effects of leprosy.

 World Leprosy Day was the idea of the great French humanitarian, Raoul Follereau, who dedicated many years to fundraising and helping those affected by leprosy.
 Initially, this day of prayer was to achieve two things.
 First, Follereau believed that those affected by leprosy should receive the same respect, dignity and quality of care as any other patient.
 Second, he wanted greater awareness of the disease in order to change attitudes and to reduce stigma.